The 10 Best Plyometric Exercises for Athletes

 Land softly when performing plyometrics.

 Really.
 Sure you may be scoffing to yourself right now, “Know how to land?
 OF COURSE I know how to land.
 What idiot doesn’t?”
 You’d be surprised.
 Plenty of people don’t.
 For proof, Step into any gym and just listen for the guy going BOOM! on top of an 18-inch tall box, or watch for the person whose knees collapse inward when he hits the ground after a jump.
 These form fails aren’t just loud and unsightly, their dangerous.
-Here’s how to make sure you don’t put yourself at risk.
+Here’s how to make sure you don’t put yourself at risk!

 Be Strict About Technique

 Keep your form clean and precise during every set of every plyometric exercise.
-Proper form ensures you’ll get the most out
+Proper form ensures you’ll get the most out of each movement and decreases your risk of injury.
+Quality is always better than quantity.

 Track Your Progress